ericd9799/MailchimpBulkReplicate/README.md

 If the code for scheduling the campaign is enabled, the schedule date / time must follow the format *M/DD/YYYY HH:MM AM|PM*.

+To aid in troubleshooting, a log file is generated every run.
+Multiple runs in a day will append to the exisiting log file created for the day.

 # Set Up
 An Mailchimp API key will need to be created.
 For details on how to generate an API key, checkout Mailchimp's [tutorial](https://mailchimp.com/help/about-api-keys/).

+A CSV file, MailChimpDuplicate.csv, will need to be created -- see example in *Source* folder.